wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-jobs-powershell.md

 2. In the command window, type "1" and press **Enter**.
 This creates the shard map manager, and adds two shards to the server.
 Then type "3" and press **Enter**; repeat the action four times.
 This inserts sample data rows in your shards.

-3. The [Azure preview portal](https://manage.windowsazure.cn) should show three new databases in your v12 server:
+3. The [Azure Management Portal](https://manage.windowsazure.cn) should show three new databases in your v12 server:

 	![Visual Studio confirmation][2]